Board of Commissioners

-Executive Director of Western Liberty Network, a non-profit
+Director of Western Liberty Network, a non-profit organization that

-organization that teaches grass roots activists how to get
+teaches grassroots activists how to get involved in local

-incvolved in local politics.
-In the past, Mr. Burke has
+politics.
+In the past, Commissioner Burke has served as the

-served as the executive director of a third party in the state of
+executive director of a third party in the State of Oregon and was

-Oregon and was it's candidate for governor in 1998.
-Mr. Burke also
+its candidate for governor in 1998.
+Commissioner Burke also worked

-worked in the Oregon legislature in 2001, ran a computer network
+in the Oregon Legislature in 2001, ran a computer network